Defjoint777/60b25ba1-4dd1-4ab9-a0b4-95408b08f6dc/README.md

 1. **What is the difference between a GitHub fork and a local Git clone?**
    Hint: Think about ownership, visibility, and where the copy lives.
+   GitHub Fork = working Online, its public if original is public Git clone = working offline, noone can see ur local repos.

-2. **Why should you create a new branch before editing, even in your own fork?**
+3. **Why should you create a new branch before editing, even in your own fork?**
-   How does this help keep your work clean and modular?
+   How does this help keep your work clean and modular? so if my changes wouldnt be accepted i just dont need to think about anythink and delete my commit.

-3. **What happens when you push changes to your fork, but the original repository has changed in the meantime?**
+4. **What happens when you push changes to your fork, but the original repository has changed in the meantime?**
-   How can you make sure your pull request will not cause merge conflicts?
+   How can you make sure your pull request will not cause merge conflicts? git remote add upstream https://github.com/owner/Repo.git git fetch upstream

-4. **How can you update your fork to reflect changes from the upstream repository?**
+6. **How can you update your fork to reflect changes from the upstream repository?**
    Try to describe the purpose of `git remote add upstream` and `git fetch`.

-5. **Why do open-source maintainers prefer contributions via pull requests rather than giving direct write access?**
+7. **Why do open-source maintainers prefer contributions via pull requests rather than giving direct write access?**
    Think in terms of trust, control, and quality assurance.
+   Some sort of people would have fun to ruin projects.

-6. **What information should a good pull request contain?**
+9. **What information should a good pull request contain?**
    Consider both the technical and the social aspects (e.g., commit message, explanation, tone).

+   1.Greetings
+   2.Clear Title
+   3.Description of what was done
+   4 Be polite and concise.

 ## 4) Advice